-As Israel is such a historic nation visitors to this fascinating country can expect plenty of traditional dishes with authentic flavors.
+Foodies from all walks of life rejoice in the food and restaurant scene in Israel.
+As Israel is a clash of history and modernism, visitors to this fascinating and ancient country can expect plenty of traditional dishes with authentic flavors, and many with an international influence.
 Around the country, there are a huge number of exceptional restaurants serving up the very best of Israeli and Mediterranean cuisine.
 We’ve already introduced you to the best restaurants in Jerusalem as well as the best restaurants in Tel Aviv.
-The list below celebrates the best restaurants in the rest of Israel in 2019 with a combination of new additions and old time favorites.
-From trendy city establishments to restaurants by the sea, we have found you places to eat across the entire country.
+The list below celebrates the best restaurants in the rest of Israel in 2024 with a combination of new additions and old-time favorites.
+From trendy city establishments to restaurants by the sea, we have found you the best restaurants in Israel to dine at.

 Another Haifa restaurant to make it on the list is Vivino.
 Vivino is an Italian restaurant that serves delicious homemade pasta and pizza along with a large number of seafood, meat, vegan, and gluten-free dishes.
 Aside from the food, it’s the décor of Vivino that captures the hearts of the people who visit.
 The restaurant finds itself within a pine grove which boasts a wonderful courtyard area that is very romantic on a warm evening.
 Plants and flowers decorate the inside whilst the flavors of Italy are brought straight to your plate.

 Moving away from Haifa and onto the charming coastal city of Eilat is the restaurant Whale.
-Whale is a welcoming place to eat for family and friends to come together and rejoice in tasty food.
+Whale is a welcoming place to eat for family and friends to come together to enjoy tasty food.
 In keeping with the name, the main focus here is fish and seafood (and definitely no whale).
 The interior strives to keep your dining experience relaxed with fresh plants and plenty of natural sunlight.
 When it comes to the menu there are lots of options.
-The European Bass (approx 41 USD) is served in a fragrant green curry sauce with Pac Choi, chestnuts, bamboo, kales, and peanuts.
-Meat-eaters may prefer the Pork Belly (approx 34 USD) served with chipotle and creamed corn.
-For something a little less refined, try the Shrimpburger (approx 28 USD) – you won’t regret it.
+The European Bass is served in a fragrant green curry sauce with Pac Choi, chestnuts, bamboo, kales, and peanuts.
+Meat-eaters may prefer the Pork Belly served with chipotle and creamed corn.
+For something a little less refined, try the Shrimpburger – you won’t regret it.

 Uri Buri, Acre